pivotal/blog/content/post/spring-boot-injecting-credentials.md

 class DemoController(val catPictureServiceProperties: CatPictureServiceProperties) {/* ... */}
 ~~~

 Alternatively, we can omit the `@Configuration` annotation (leaving just `@ConfigurationProperties`) and annotate the class that needs the properties.
 Both work fine, but IntelliJ doesn't seem to know how to Autowire `@EnableConfigurationProperties`.
-If we did, we would replace `@AllArgsConstructor` with `@NoArgsConstructor`.

 ~~~java
 @RestController